SumiSastri/dev-blogs/docs/local-environment-setup/part3-tooling-checklist.md

 xcode-select --install && /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
 ```

-__Note: It takes over 4-5 hours to install x-code, so plug your computer into a power socket and let it run overnight.__
+__Note: It takes over 4-5 hours to install XCode, so plug your computer into a power socket and let it run overnight.__

 Run `xcode-select --install` to check if it has been installed, you will get the confirmation Command Line Tools are already installed, with an error use "Software Update" - in that case run ```softwareupdate -i -a```

-A more detailed guide in the Installfest section will help you trouble shooting installing x-code or Homebrew.
+A more detailed guide in the Installfest section will help you trouble shooting installing XCode or Homebrew.

 Neither HomeBrew nor Xcode are essential, installing Xcode CLI should be sufficient for starters.
 [GUIs or graphical user interfaces](https://www.computerhope.com/jargon/g/gui.htm) are often easier to install with versions for both Macs and PCs.